 Does your dog enjoy people?
 Would you like to make a difference in your community?
 If you answered yes to both of these questions then volunteering as a therapy dog team might be just for you!

 After your dog passes the Canine Good Citizen test you are eligible to enroll in the Therapy Dog Class.
-You will learn the skills needed to visit the facilities of your choice (hospitals, nursing homes, libraries, physical therapy centers, and schools) by practicing in simulated situations.
+You will learn the skills needed to join Animal Airport Ambassadors, Canine Inspired Change, or another therapy group and practice visiting facilities of your choice (hospitals, nursing homes, libraries, physical therapy centers, and schools) in simulated situations.

 A free preview to the therapy dog class will be offered to CGC graduates once a month.
 Please contact the Training School at (763) 489-2217 to register for upcoming preview classes.